Deciding where to stay in Las Vegas is tough because it can really make or break your trip.

 I’d be surprised if you ever ran out of things to do or places to eat while there!

-TIP: If you want to live it up like the Hangover dudes, book a suite in the Forum Tower.
+TIP: If you want to live it up like the guys in The Hangover, book a suite in the Forum Tower.

-One of my most favorite hotels in Las Vegas is The Cosmopolitan, located right next door to Bellagio.
+One of my most favorite hotels in Las Vegas is The Cosmopolitan Las Vegas, located right next door to Bellagio.